 Winter has passed (hopefully?), and it’s time to start thinking about spring.
 The flowers are beginning to bloom and trips to the lake and mountains will begin shortly.
 It’s easy to remember your fishing gear (and hopefully the family) as you make your way to up one of the many beautiful canyons in Utah, but if you leave without your car ready for spring, your day-trip or mini vacation could be busted.
 Before you set off, remember to prepare your car for spring weather.

-Time For a Fluids Check
+Time For A Fluids Check

 No, this isn’t where you ask your kids if they’ve went to the restroom before you set out.
 We’re talking about oil, wiper fluid, and other oils essential to a well-running vehicle.
 Winter weather puts enough strain on your car and use of fluids– it’s a great idea to schedule an oil or change (or do it yourself).
-While your getting the oil change, have your service technician check your wiper fluid and oil filter.
+While you’re getting the oil change, have your service technician check your wiper fluid and oil filter.
 They’ll give you their recommendations– we suggest you listen to them.

 Replace Your Wiper Blades

-have you ever not replaced your wiper blades after years and years of use?
+Have you ever not replaced your wiper blades after years and years of use?
 Functionality in winter is poor, let alone during heavy spring showers.
 The truth is, wiper blades aren’t meant to last a lifetime.
 It can very geographically, but don’t expect your wiper blades to last much longer than a year in Utah.